rostools/samwise/inst/common/installing-programs.md

 All these programs are required for the course, even Git.
 Git, which is a software program to formally manage versions of files, is used because of it's popularity and the amount of documentation available for it.
-At the end of the course, you will be using Git and GitHub to manage your group assignment.
 Check out the online book [Happy Git with R](https://happygitwithr.com/), especially the "Why Git" section, for an understanding on why we are teaching Git.
 Windows users tend to have more trouble with installing Git than macOS or Linux users.
 See the